agencyenterprise/point-ios/Point-iOS/PointSDKWrapper.docc/PointHealthKit.md

     }
 }
 ```
-> Important: Avoid stopping background delivery in the application lifecycle, we recommend using it only on user logout.
+> Important: Avoid stopping background listeners in the application lifecycle, we recommend using it only on user logout.

 ## Foreground Listeners
 A foreground listener runs a query that monitors Apple's Health while your app is on foreground.
 They can be used to automatically get and upload new data from Apple's Health to the Point database as soon as they are available.